ibi-group/transit-performance/README.md

 	* This service checks the GTFS-realtime TripUpdates.pb source location every 30 seconds (configurable) and updates the database with new predicted arrival and departure events.
 This service also archives predicted arrival and departure events for the previous day at the time given by the “RESETTIME” parameter in the config file.
 This service needs to be installed as a service then set to run continuously.
 	* To test this service, start the service and check that the ‘event\_rt\_trip’ table in the database is being populated with the latest predicted times.
 The next day, all records from the previous day should have been moved to the ‘event\_rt\_trip\_archive’ table and the ‘event\_rt\_trip’ table should only contain records for the current day.

+Next, set up the jobs in SQL Server Agent to process data in real-time.

+* ‘ProcessRTEvent’ - Set the procedure ‘dbo.ProcessRTEvent’ to execute every minute (configurable).
+* ‘ProcessCurrentMetrics’ - Set the procedure ‘dbo.ProcessCurrentMetrics’ to execute every five minutes (configurable).

 ## Outputs

 Once the system is set up, the AppLauncher will trigger all processes needed to run the system.
 Once all processes are executed, the system will provide: